 2. Scholarship

-Faculty members should demonstrate that they are current and scholarly in their disciplines as reflected in the ways they teach and serve.
-They are also expected to demonstrate regular activity in one or more types of scholarship outlined below.
-The relative emphasis on each type of scholarship will be determined in the context of departmental and university mission and needs.
-Expectations of scholarly activity should be consistent with peer institutions.
-Departments will provide guidelines in AFE/TPR documents for dissemination and evaluation of scholarship.
-The four types of scholarship from Ernest Boyer’s model include:
+Consistent with its mission and vision as a regionally engaged institution, Western Carolina University defines scholarship broadly through the Boyer Model which includes four categories of scholarship:

 Scholarship of discovery.
 Scholarship of this type includes original research that advances knowledge and may involve publishing journal articles, authoring/editing books, or presenting at conferences.
 This type of scholarship also includes creative activities such as artistic products, performances, musical, or literary works.